Clean discolored and yellowed toys with these tips

 Once the plastic dries, you will likely find that there is still a lot of dirt on it, not to mention scuffs and other imperfections.

-That's what years of storage of your toys do to it!
+That's some years of storage coming from you toys do with it!

 To clean that, I recommend taking a cloth and some denatured or isopropyl alcohol and scrubbing it nicely.